Scheele's green: Illness associated with arsenic containing wallpaper

 Two main theories on the cause of wallpaper poisoning events have been proposed: dust particles caused by pigment and paper flaking, and toxic gas production.

 Tiny particles of the pigment can flake off and become airborne, and then are absorbed by the lungs.
 Alternatively, toxic gas can be released from compounds containing arsenic following certain chemical processes, such as heating, or metabolism by an organism.
 When the wallpaper becomes damp and moldy, the pigment may be metabolised, causing the release of poisonous arsine gas (AsH_{3}).
 Fungi genera such as Scopulariopsis or Paecilomyces release arsine gas, when they are growing on a substance containing arsenic.

 The Italian physician Bartolomeo Gosio published in 1893 his results on "Gosio gas", that was subsequently shown to contain trimethylarsine.
-Under wet conditions, the mold Scopulariopsis brevicaulis produced significant amounts of methyl arsines via methylation of arsenic-containing inorganic pigments, especially Paris green and Scheele's Green.
+Under wet conditions, the mold Scopulariopsis brevicaulis produced significant amounts of methyl arsines via methylation of arsenic-containing inorganic pigments, especially Paris green and Scheele's green.

 In these compounds, the arsenic is either pentavalent or trivalent (arsenic is in group 15), depending on the compound.
 In humans, arsenic of these valences is readily absorbed by the gastrointestinal tract, which accounts for its high toxicity.
 Pentavalent arsenic tends to be reduced to trivalent arsenic and trivalent arsenic tends to proceed via oxidative methylation in which the trivalent arsenic is made into mono, di and trimethylated products by methyltransferases and an S-adenosyl-methionine methyl donating cofactor.

 However, newer studies indicate that trimethylarsine has a low toxicity, and could therefore not account for the death and the severe health problems observed in the 19th century.

 Arsenic is not only toxic, but it also has carcinogenic effects.

 Role in Napoleon's death

 During his exile on St. Helena, Napoleon resided in a house in which the rooms were painted bright green, his favorite color.
 The cause of his death is generally believed to have been stomach cancer, and arsenic exposure has been linked to an increased risk of gastric carcinoma.
 Analysis of samples of his hair revealed significant amounts of arsenic.
 As St. Helena has a rather damp climate, it is likely that fungus grew on the walls.
 It has also been suggested that the presence of such abnormally high levels of arsenic might be due to attempts at preserving his body.
+However, more recent research has proven this theory to be false, and Napoleon did indeed die of stomach cancer.